Cray-HPE/sat/docs/man/sat-showrev.8.rst

 PBS version
     Version of PBS available in the Zypper repositories.

+Release version
+    Release version as indicated by ``/etc/cray-release``.

 SLES version
     Version of SLES read from ``/etc/os-release`` on the local host.